Recycling Your Old Denim Is Tricky, But Doable

 The material, which is already being used by several brands, including Kings of Indigo, Boyish Jeans, and Outerknown, isn’t recyclable, but it is biodegradable.
 “Coreva technology is really circular,” notes Candiani Denim.
 “Its raw materials become fabric, which at the end of its life can return to nature without impacting the ecosystem.
 [They turn] into compost and serve as fertilizer for new raw materials.”

-When it comes to adopting sustainable jean habits, one of the best things you can do for the planet is to shop vintage or secondhand.
+One of the best things you can do for the planet is to shop vintage or secondhand.
 According to Oxfam, buying one pair of second-hand jeans a year could lead to a reduction in emissions that is comparable to traveling 3 billion fewer miles in a petrol car.

-But if you need to buy new, avoid synthetics and opt for cotton options, or choose brands that use new innovative and sustainable materials, like Coreva.
+You can also find a tailor or seamstress who can alter the jeans you already own if they no longer fit.
+But if you need to buy new, avoid synthetics and opt for cotton options, or choose brands that use new, innovative, and sustainable materials, like Coreva.

 Related on Ethos: